felipelouza/mm-repair/Readme.md

 input.csv.A.vc.R.iv
 ```

-Finally, the RePair sequence and the second CSRV component are encoded using the ordered-list encoding and ANS-fold.
+Finally, the RePair final sequence and the second CSRV component are encoded using the ordered-list encoding (OLE) and ANS-fold.
 The resulting files are:

 ```text
 input.csv.A.vc.C.ansf.1